decentralizedthoughts/decentralizedthoughts.github.io/_posts/2022-08-24-BGW-secret-sharing.md

 If all honest parties have the zero polynomial as output then the bound value is 0.
 Otherwise, there are at least $f+1$ non-public honest parties that broadcast $\langle 1\rangle$.

 In this case consider the set $G$, consisting of the first $f+1$ honest parties that broadcast $\langle 1\rangle$.

+The key invariant is that any two honest non-public parties must agree on all cross points, which forces consistency with a single degree-$f$ polynomial.

 We will show that the rows and columns of the parties in $G$ define a unique bi-variate polynomial $g(x,y)$ of degree at most $f$ such that $g(0,0)$ is the bound value.